Labs

 ✓ shipped

-N providers reply in parallel; a moderator model summarises agreement / disagreement / factual flags.
-Powers the Cuppa app's Council mode.
+N providers reply in parallel; a moderator model summarises agreement, disagreement, and factual flags.
+Powers the Cuppa app's Council mode for both text and image posts.

 • Smart query routing

-Lightweight classifier routes a Post to the right model (or set of models) before fan-out.
+A lightweight classifier routes each post to the right model — or set of models — before fan-out, then a cost-aware policy picks the cheapest viable choice from the available lineup.
 Cheaper, faster, and reduces moderator load.

 • Tool-call protocols across providers